 Tasmania is increasingly an island of Makers - all manner of boutique fermentation, distillation and bespoke cultural production and design and making takes place.
 Through the Makers Company, Tasdance will step more definitively and more strategically in this mix.

-Tasdance is seeking five professional dance artists who are developing a practice that is equally immersed in both performing and making to work with us over three years from 2018-2020.
-This is an opportunity for sustained development suited to mid-career artists with outstanding performance histories and a commitment to making.
+Tasdance will engage five professional dance artists who are developing a practice that is equally immersed in both performing and making to work with us over three years from 2018-2020.
+This will be an opportunity for sustained development suited to mid-career artists with outstanding performance histories and a commitment to making.

 Company members will be offered opportunities to take ideas from conception to presentation in new ways, making: